airshipit/drydock/docs/source/getting_started.rst

 To use Drydock for site configuration, you must craft and load a site topology YAML.
 An example of this is in ``./examples/designparts_v1.0.yaml``.

-Documentation on building your topology document is under construction.
+Documentation on building your topology document is at :ref:`topology_label`.

 Use the Drydock CLI create a design and load the configuration